Our beloved partner is no longer on earth.

 If you’re a fellow widow, you will understand how surreal those days were for her that year, how deeply out of place she felt.
 How she went through the motions, physically present but not remotely there.

-“But you know the really weird part, Crescent?” she asked me later, shaking her head, still deconstructing that bewildering weekend.
+“But the weird part, Crescent?” she asked me later, shaking her head, still deconstructing that bewildering weekend.
 “I was actually in every single group photograph at the time they were taken.
 I stood with everyone.
 I smiled.
 I saw the flash.
 But I don’t show up in any of the photographs.
 Somehow, photographically, I am literally invisible.
 It’s like I wasn’t there.”

 Because she wasn’t.